versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 ## Interface: Private/Internal Network

-We recommend to divide the server into two parts:
+We recommend dividing the server into two parts:

 1. A map server running on a private network ("Server" layer)
-2. A public facing server ("Network" layer) Communication between these two layers should be via plain, unencrypted HTTP.
+2. A public facing server ("Network" layer)

+Communication between these two layers should be via plain, unencrypted HTTP.

 ## Layer: Network